Peyton Manning: Other work

 Manning hosted the 2017 ESPY Awards on July 12, 2017.

 Manning is the host of Peyton's Places, a documentary series about football on ESPN+, in which Manning interviews players, coaches, and celebrities.
 The series was renewed for a third season in December 2020.
+The series is currently produced by Manning's own production studio, Omaha Productions, which he co-founded in 2020 and is named after his trademark audible call.
+Through the studio, Manning also serves as a producer on the sports documentary series Quarterback and Full Court Press.

 In 2021, Peyton hosted a revival of the quiz show College Bowl, with his brother Cooper as his "sidekick".
 The series was renewed in 2022 for a second season.

 In 2021, Peyton and Eli began hosting an alternative broadcast of Monday Night Football called the Manningcast on ESPN2 and ESPN+.
-The show features segments with special guest stars from entertainment, politics, and sports while the Manning brothers watch the game.
+The show features segments with special guest stars from entertainment, politics, and sports while the Manning brothers watch and commentate on the game.

 Manning has also expressed interest in becoming a potential owner of the Denver Broncos.

+In 2023, it was announced Manning would join the University of Tennessee as a professor in the College of Communication and Information.
+Most recently, his Omaha Productions company had secured a deal with 20th Television.

+On June 3, 2025, it was announced Manning would be joining the ownership group of the National Women's Soccer League (NWSL) team Denver Summit FC.

 Philanthropy

 Shortly after beginning his NFL career, Manning started his own charity called the Peyback Foundation.
 The Peyback Foundation's mission is to help disadvantaged kids, and focuses its efforts in Louisiana, Tennessee, Indiana, and Colorado.
 For his work with the foundation, Manning received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, which is given out annually by Jefferson Awards.

 Manning, along with his brother Eli, volunteered their assistance in the wake of Hurricane Katrina.
 Among the tasks performed, the Mannings assisted in the delivery of 30,000 pounds of water, Gatorade, baby formula, diapers, and pillows to the people of New Orleans.

 In September 2007, St. Vincent Hospital in Indianapolis renamed its children's hospital to Peyton Manning Children's Hospital at St. Vincent.
 Manning and his wife made a donation of an undisclosed amount to St. Vincent's and have a relationship with the hospital since he came to Indianapolis.

 In 2022, the Peyback foundation teamed up with Georgia Tech to launch a scholarship in honor of Manning's former Broncos teammate Demaryius Thomas.
 The foundation also launched scholarships at six historically black colleges and universities.

+In 2024, Manning was honored with the Mizel Institute Community Enrichment Award.